kneasle/ringing/monument/cli/guide.md

 count = { min = 12, max = 24 } # Overall required count range
 stroke = "back" # On which stroke(s) to count this music.
                 # Options: "both" (default), "back", "hand".
+show = true # If `true`, display this music in the composition summary.
+            # Optional; defaults to `true`
+name = "87s at back" # If `show = true`, sets a custom name used in the summary output.
+                     # By default, Monument will decide how to display music (often combining
+                     # separate patterns together)
 ```

 #### `start_stroke`